More than 2,000 now infected with coronavirus; 56 dead in China

 The virus, believed to have originated late last year in a seafood market in the central Chinese city of Wuhan that was illegally selling wildlife, has spread to Chinese cities including Beijing and Shanghai, as well as the United States, Thailand, South Korea, Japan, Australia, France and Canada.

-The World Health Organisation this week stopped short of calling the outbreak a global health emergency, but some health experts question whether China can continue to contain the epidemic.
+The World Health Organization this week stopped short of calling the outbreak a global health emergency, but some health experts question whether China can continue to contain the epidemic.

 On Sunday, China confirmed 1,975 cases of patients infected with the new coronavirus as of Jan.
 25, while the death toll from the virus has risen to 56, state broadcaster CCTV reported.